electronfriends/wemp/README.md

 No. The services are installed independently of Wemp and remain untouched when Wemp is uninstalled.

+### Is it safe to downgrade an existing installation of Wemp?

+No. MariaDB does not support downgrades, by downgrading Wemp you risk corrupting your database.

 ## Thanks to

 - [Electron](https://www.electronjs.org) for the tools to create a Windows application with JavaScript.